danbussoni/Fallback2Remove/readme.md

 ### Safe Buffer Flushing

-Regardless of Windows Quick Removal policies, the utility explicitly flushes file buffers to ensure all NAND or platter operations are complete before device removal.
+The utility explicitly flushes file buffers to ensure all NAND or platter operations are complete before device removal.

 ### Native Implementation